Skip to content

 boothold && reboot

-The boothold binary (installed in /userdata/usr/bin/) uses pwrite() with O_SYNC on /dev/mem to write the HOLD magic directly to DRAM, bypassing the CPU write-back cache.
+The boothold binary (installed in /usr/bin/) uses pwrite() on /dev/mem to write the HOLD magic to physical address 0x01FFEFFC.

 Experimental results